AnaVsarp/GWAS_Chicken_Comb/README.md

 # Analysis to Perform:
 ## 1. Genotype Data Preprocessing:
-  > Genotype data was formatted and prepared for downstream analysis by applying filtering criteria to remove SNPs and samples with high missingness, low minor allele frequency (MAF), and poor quality metrics.
+  > Genotype data was formatted and prepared for analysis by applying filtering criteria to remove SNPs and samples with high missingness, low minor allele frequency (MAF), to retain high quality data.

 ## 2. Quality Control (QC):
- > Quality control was performed to ensure data reliability by filtering low-quality samples and variants, identifying outliers, and assessing population structure to minimize confounding effects in the analysis.
+ > Quality control was performed to ensure data reliability by filtering low-quality samples and variants, identifying outliers, and assessing population structure to minimize confounding effects in the analysis

 3. Genome-Wide Association Study (GWAS):

-Association testing between SNPs and comb traits using statistical models.
-Implementation of linear or mixed models to account for population stratification.
+ > Association testing was performed between SNPs and comb traits using statistical models.
+Linear mixed models was implemented to account for population stratification.
+Significantly associated genome loci were identified.
-Identification of significantly associated genomic loci.

 4. Post-GWAS Analysis: